-NOTES: The questions, "Who will bring a charge against God's elect?" and "Who is the one who condemns?" are one and the same.
+NOTES: The questions, "Who shall bring any charge against God's elect?" and "Who is to condemn?" are one and the same.
 It is as though God were issuing a challenge to every being in the universe, including Satan himself.
 The reason why no charge or condemnation can be brought against God's people is two-fold.
-(1) God has justified His people or given them a perfect legal standing before Him.
+First, God has justified His people or given them a perfect legal standing before Him.
 This was accomplished through the perfect life that the Son lived and the death that He died on behalf of His people.
-(2) The Son now sits at the right hand of God as His people's Intercessor and Defender.
+Second, the Son now sits at the right hand of God as His people's Intercessor and Defender.